soundpress/RulesOfNYC/docs/c35/index.rst

 (b) For the purposes of subdivision (a), the number of persons eligible to vote for party nominees in a primary election shall be as determined by the Board of Elections for the calendar year of the primary election pursuant to § 5-604 of the New York State Election Law.
 If such determination for any primary election is not available from the Board of Elections as of the day before the due date for filing a Certification pursuant to § 3-703(1)(c) of the Code, the most recent determination by the Board of Elections of the persons eligible to vote for party nominees for the office for which such primary election is held shall be relied upon.

+(c) Public funds exceeding $5,000.
+If a candidate in a small primary receives public funds payments aggregating in excess of $5,000 for the covered election, the candidate must return the excess funds to the Board; provided, however, that the candidate may use the excess funds for a different election (other than a special election to fill a vacancy) held later in the same calendar year in which the candidate seeks election for the same office, unless the candidate is seeking election exclusively as a write-in candidate in such later election.
+The amount of any excess funds used for a later election will be deducted from the total amount of public funds the candidate is eligible to receive for that election.